-Children now are in carseats from birth, and most people buckle up without thinking.
+Children now are in carseats from the beginning.

 Yes, people can change!

 Does nature have a marketing problem? by Brent Drever / TEDx Talk

 The founder of Nature-Rx (whose video we saw earlier in this session) discusses how marketing can help change our relationship to nature in this "Sex, Spock, and Climate Change" talk.